 As discussed in 'Description of Brink's Stock, Burlington Stock and Minerals Stock -- Voting', on January 1, 1998, and on January 1 every two years thereafter, the number of votes to which the holders of each share of Burlington Stock and each share of Minerals Stock will be entitled will be adjusted and fixed for two-year periods, based on the relative Fair Market Values (as defined at page 34) of the outstanding shares of Brink's Stock, Burlington Stock and Minerals Stock, in such a manner that each class' share of the aggregate voting power at such time will be equal to that class' share of the aggregate market capitalization of the Company's common stock at such time.
 For example, assuming that Minerals Stock's share of the aggregate market capitalization of the Company's common stock on January 1, 1998, is \$20 million, that of Burlington Stock on such date is \$50 million and that of Brink's Stock is \$100 million and the aggregate market capitalization of the Company's common stock on such date is \$170 million, holders of Minerals Stock, Burlington Stock and Brink's Stock would have approximately 12%, 29% and 59%, respectively, of the aggregate voting power from January 1, 1998, to and including December 31, 1999.
-Adjustments to the number of votes per share of Minerals Stock and Burlington Stock affect the relative voting rights of holders of Minerals Stock and Burlington Stock as compared to the voting rights of Brink's Stock.
+Adjustments to the number of votes per share of Minerals Stock and Burlington Stock affect the relative voting rights of holders of Minerals Stock.